threefoldfoundation/blockchain_partners/Dash/README.md

 # Dash

-To Deploy on Kubernetes, see this link  [Digibyte Helm Charts for K8s](helm)
+To Deploy on Kubernetes, see this link  [Dash Helm Charts for K8s](helm)

 ### How to build from the Dockerfile ?